Irvings11/Data-Analysis-Pet-Projects/Kolesa website scrapping/Readme.md

 - `scikit-learn` — for machine learning

 ---
+### 📈 Graphic Example:
+<img width="1369" height="449" alt="image" src="https://github.com/user-attachments/assets/e616227e-2db5-4e44-95f4-ae3a44d1e3c6" />

 ## 📎 Note

 This project is for **educational purposes only**.
-All data was collected from public listings.
+All data was collected from public listings

----
-### 📈 Graphic Example:
-<img width="1369" height="449" alt="image" src="https://github.com/user-attachments/assets/e616227e-2db5-4e44-95f4-ae3a44d1e3c6" />